ICC World Cup: No change in intensity for UAE tie, says Shikhar Dhawan

-Shikhar Dhawan, the star of India’s wins over Pakistan and South Africa, says killer instinct will be the same against the minnows in Perth today
+Shikhar Dhawan, the star of India's wins over Pakistan and South Africa, says killer instinct will be the same against the minnows at their World Cup clash in Perth today

 Perth: The last time the Indian team played here at the Western Australian Cricket Association (WACA) ground a month back (on January 30 in the tri-series), they were bowled out for just 200 by England and ended up losing by three wickets.
 Opener Shikhar Dhawan was building a good innings, 38 off 65 balls, in that fixture before he played a casual shot to Chris Woakes.
 The England pacer offered some width and the Indian, without moving his feet, tried to cut and was snapped up by wicketkeeper Jos Butler.